vacp2p/rfc/content/docs/rfcs/13/README.md

 # Adversarial Model
 Any peer running the `WakuStore` protocol i.e., both the querying node and the queried node are considered as an adversary.
 Furthermore, we consider the adversary as a passive entity that attempts to collect information from other peers to conduct an attack but it does so without violating protocol definitions and instructions.
+As we evolve the protocol, further adversarial models will be considered.
 For example, under the passive adversarial model, no malicious node hides or lies about the history of messages as it is against the description of the `WakuStore` protocol.

 The following are not considered as part of the adversarial model: